elo-enterprises/gripe/README.md

 ### Support for Multiple Projects

 Working with multiple projects simultaneously is supported.
-(This works by managing multiple daemons with a per-project port)
+This works by managing multiple daemons with a per-project port.
+See [CLI Usage](#cli-usage) for more information.

 ---------------------------------------------------------------------------------